A classification of finite locally 2-transitive generalized quadrangles: Primitive on points only

-Finally, we consider the possibility that $T$ is an exceptional group of Lie type, and there are only two cases that need to be considered.
-The first case is $T = F_4(q)$, $q$ is even, $t + 1 = q^6$, and However, $|\calP|$ is the size of the minimal permutation representation of $T$ by \cite{Vasil'ev}, a contradiction to $|T:T_B| < |\calP|$.
+Finally, we consider the possibility that $T$ is an exceptional group of Lie type (see \cite[Section 8]{BLS}), and there are only two cases that need to be considered.
+The first case is $T = F_4(q)$, $q$ is even, $t + 1 = q^6$, and (This is part of ``Case (D4),'' found at the bottom of page 1597 of \cite{BLS}.)
+However, $|\calP|$ is the size of the minimal permutation representation of $T$ by \cite{Vasil'ev}, a contradiction to $|T:T_B| < |\calP|$.

-Our last case is $T = G_2(q)$, and As in the previous case, by \cite{Vasil'ev} $|\calP|$ is the size of the minimal permutation representation of $T$, a contradiction to $|T:T_B| < |T|$.
+Our last case is $T = G_2(q)$, and which is ``Case (D8),'' found at the bottom of page 1598.
+As in the previous case, by \cite{Vasil'ev} $|\calP|$ is the size of the minimal permutation representation of $T$, a contradiction to $|T:T_B| < |T|$.

 Therefore, if $\calQ$ is a locally $(G,2)$-transitive generalized quadrangle and $G$ is primitive on points but not on lines, then $\calQ$ is the unique generalized quadrangle of order $(3,5)$. \end{proof}